exponential-idle-guides/exponential-idle-guides/src/view/ct-creation/day-0.md

 - [Notepad++](https://notepad-plus-plus.org/)
 - [Vim](https://www.vim.org/) *or something*

+For a better experience, install the JavaScript extension/add-on (if available) for your editor.

 ## Aftermath

 Now that you have a grip on the basics and have installed the necessary tools, the next step would be to check out what a custom theory may look like, and for that, I shall see you [tomorrow](../day-1/).